Board of Directors and Staff

 Colleen is a landscape ecologist and professor in the CSUC Biology Department.
 Her primary research focus is relationships between watershed conditions and ecological responses.
 Colleen has worked extensively in collaboration with private, non-profit and government entities.
 She grew up on the Colorado farm that her grandfather homesteaded and she continues to have a strong tie to the land.
 Through her background experiences, Colleen is aware of the challenges and hurdles facing today’s land managers whether they are farmers or natural resource managers.
 Natural resources and land conservation are central to her core values.
 Colleen also serves on the board for the Northern California Regional Land Trust.

-Terrell was born and raised in southern Butte County, where he now raises rice, walnuts and beef cattle.
-He is a charter director on the BCRCD board having been appointed at its inception in 2002.
-He earned a bachelor's degree in Agriculture from CSU, Chico and is a graduate of Class XVIII of the California Ag Leadership Program.
-Terrell is particularly interested in the protection of private property and water rights.
+Ed was born and raised in Butte County, where he now raises almonds, peacans and walnuts.
+He earned a bachelor's degree in Agriculture from Cal Poly and is a graduate of Class XVIII of the California Ag Leadership Program.
+Ed is particularly interested in the protection of private property and water rights.

 Dave Lee - Director